SushiLab/motus_course/documentation/Session_4.2_extension.md

 In order to add new genomes to the mOTUsv2 database you need to provide one or multiple genomes that:

-- are taxinomically annotated using NCBI ids:
+- are taxonomically annotated using NCBI ids:
 ```bash
   DKWZ00000000	2 Bacteria	976 Bacteroidetes	200643 Bacteroidia	171549 Bacteroidales	171551 Porphyromonadaceae	NA unclassified Porphyromonadaceae	2049046 Porphyromonadaceae bacterium